 - ASL & Open Caption

 - Website Accessibility Statement

-The Paramount, Moore, and Neptune Theatres are wheelchair accessible on the orchestra level.
+The Paramount, Moore, and Neptune Theatres are wheelchair accessible on the main floor.
 There are no elevators in any of our theatres.
 Patrons who require ADA accessible seating may purchase wheelchair accessible seats as additional companion seats.

 Accessible seating can be purchased in person, by phone, or online via individual show ticket links.

 For General Admission performances, patrons needing accessible accommodations should purchase standard General Admission tickets.
 When you arrive at the show, you will have priority access to accessible sections.
 Ushers will be available to assist.

 Please note: Service animals are allowed in The Paramount, Moore and Neptune Theatres.

 Sennheiser Digital RF signal transmission listening devices are available to rent free of charge at The Paramount, Moore and Neptune Theatres for events on a first come, first serve basis.
 We carry two models:

 - The HDE2020-D-II, which is a one-piece with earpieces, worn to amplify the show feed.

 - The EK 2020-D-II, which can be used with personal headphones/earbuds or an induction neck loop for transmitting sound to hearing aids equipped with a T-coil.
 Please speak to your Audiologist on how to use the T-coil system.